-The 20% coursework component affords the chance to develop the analytical and comparative skills assessed in exam components, whilst experimenting with creative writing.
+Academic: The 20% coursework component affords the chance to develop the analytical and comparative skills assessed in exam components, whilst experimenting with creative writing.
 We study a number of American novels, such as 'The Great Gatsby', exploring issues such as wealth, identity and capitalism; students discover how different America is culturally, but also how relevant the ideas still are today.

-The course also features a Danish play in translation, 'A Doll's House', Ibsen's controversial humanist work, which brilliantly explores the role of women in Victorian society.
-No course would be complete without a little Shakespeare and we go straight for one of the greatest, 'Hamlet'; we love the hero's agonised struggle with family, love and the question of revenge.
+The course features a Danish play in translation, 'A Doll's House', Ibsen's controversial humanist work, which brilliantly explores the role of women in Victorian society.
+No course would be complete without a little Shakespeare and we go straight for one of the greatest, 'Hamlet'.

-Students benefit from a rich programme of competitions and trips such as actor-led workshops on 'Hamlet' and immersive performances.
+Cocurricular: Students benefit from a rich programme of competitions and trips such as actor-led workshops on 'Hamlet' and immersive performances.